 With employees working remotely and on a range of company–owned and personal devices, the need for organisations to protect endpoints has become even more pressing – attackers are targeting unsecured devices more strongly than ever.

 Perhaps unsurprisingly, “antivirus” generated increased search interest in March.
 However, as Redscan’s original ‘Cyber Security in Search’ report revealed, searches for this term have been on a steady decline for over ten years.
 This may be in part due to the rise of next–gen Endpoint Protection Platforms (EPP) and Endpoint Detection and Response (EDR) tools, although results here are inconclusive.
 During the Coronavirus outbreak many endpoint security vendors have been offering businesses extended trials of their software.

 A reported rise in social engineering scams using COVID-19 as a hook is backed up Google search data.
 Our analysis reveals that in March, Coronavirus related scams were more searched for than those linked to Apple and Amazon – big brands that are traditionally imitated by scammers.

 HMRC phishing scams were also widely searched for, coinciding with the announcement of government measures to help support people and businesses experiencing financial hardship.

 During this period, it is important to be especially vigilant when opening and responding to all emails, not just those related to coronavirus.
 Recipients should carefully analyse all emails to identify warning signs and be particularly cautious when viewing messages on mobile devices which can hide important information about the sender.

-What businesses can learn from COVID-19 search data
+What businesses can learn from this search data

 As our Google Trends analysis highlights, the Coronavirus pandemic is having a profound effect on the way that businesses operate in the UK and across the world.
 All organisations must be flexible in their response to current challenges and those which lay ahead – but in a way that will also ensure success once measures are relaxed.